 The Amin Tzibur Program commissions synagogue professionals involved in a senior administrative role while also carrying out ritual responsibilities (in partnership with their clergy) on behalf of the synagogue and its members.

 Conferred by the Jewish Theological Seminary of America, United Synagogue of Conservative Judaism, and the North American Association of Synagogue Executives and recognized by one’s congregation, participants are awarded a Teudat Amin and commissioned an Amin Tzibur, one who faithfully devotes oneself to the ministration of the community and the rebuilding of Eretz Yisrael.

-We invite all NAASE members to learn more about the program by contacting the NAASE office or any of the certificate holders.
+We invite all NAASE members to learn more about the program by contacting the NAASE office.

-To be considered an Amin Tzibur, candidates must meet the following minimum qualifications:
+To be considered a Amin Tzibur commission, candidates must meet the following minimum qualifications: